Dub Style, King Tubby, and the Birth of Remixing

-Although dub is largely a studio genre, it can be produced live in a fashion that resembles a hip-hop turntabling.
-Watch the video below to get a sense of the process.
+Although dub is largely a studio genre, it can be produced live in a fashion that resembles hip-hop turntabling.
+Watch this video of a person producing dub to get a sense of the process.

 To make dub music, producers rely on three devices: (1) multitrack recorder, (2) mixing console, and (3) effects processor.

 (1) A multitrack recorder is a tape machine in which multiple, simultaneous tracks are accessible to the record/playback head.
 This means that different sounds can be recorded to independent slivers of the same piece of tape.
 The independent slivers of tape, subsequently, can be edited, or recorded over, without affecting neighboring slivers of tape.
 This device makes possible the one-person-band phenomenon, meaning a person can record a drum track, a bass track, a guitar track, a vocal track, etc. at different times and places with the tracks eventually being played back simultaneously; thus, giving the illusion of a band performing together.

 (2) A mixing console—or mixer for short—is a device that allows for manipulation and processing of sounds coming from a tape machine (or live band).
 With a mixer, sounds can be balanced for volume, which is loudness; they can be balanced for pan, which is left-to-right presence; and, they can be plied with effects, which is a method for altering timbre.
 As you can see from watching the above video, the mixing console in the dub style is used like an instrument, and the echo effect plays a prominent role.